MacoskoLab/Macosko-Pipelines/tools/disco/FAQ.md

 ```

 A: Podman could not find "myimage".
 Run `podman images -a` to verify that "myimage" exists.
 Podman images are not shared between nodes, so try making a copy or going to the node where the image was created.

+If you are trying to run a container, use TODO instead

 ---